jakartaee/specifications/annotations/2.0/_index.md

 [//]: # (For Jakarta EE 9, the Platform Plan Review covered 95% of the Specification Projects.)
 [//]: # (For those Projects, just use the following statement in this Plan Review section:)

-This Specification Project's Plan Review was covered by the Platform Plan Review.
+This Specification Project's Plan Review was covered by the [Jakarta EE 9 Plan Review](https://jakarta.ee/specifications/platform/9/).
-Please reference the [Jakarta EE 9 Plan Review](https://jakarta.ee/specifications/platform/9/) ballot for the official results.
+Please reference that ballot for the official results.

 [//]: # (If your Project was required to do a standalone Plan Review...)
 [//]: # (...you'll have to cut-and-paste the voting section from the Release Review section below and fill in the actual results from the ballot.)